mesfind/bioinfo-python/_episodes/02-datatypes.md

 > ## Can you reassign the value of an element in a dictionary?
 >
-> Try to reassign the second value (in the *key value pair*) so that it no longer reads "two" but instead reads "spam and eggs".
+> Try to reassign the second value of `numbers2` (in the *key value pair*) so that it no longer reads "two" but instead reads "spam and eggs".
 What does your dictionary look like after you make this change?
 >
 > > ## Solution
 > >
 > > ~~~
-> > rev[2] = 'spam and eggs'
+> > numbers2[2] = 'spam and eggs'
-> > rev
+> > numbers2
 > > ~~~
 > > {: .python}
 > >